 Fish deaths around Narrabri, Gunnedah, Carroll and Boggabri in late January/early February 2020 as a result of short sharp rise in river flows.

-Storages need about 37 GL of inflow before normal regulated river operations can resume.
+Storage needs about 34 GL of inflow before normal regulated river operations can resume in Lower Namoi.

 Stage 3 severe water shortage, eased from Stage 4 critical on 13 May 2020

-New drought of record – inflows are approximately 1/3 of previous record low inflow.
+New drought of record - inflows were approximately 1/3 of previous record low inflow in 2019.

-Zero for general security for 2019/20 and all carryover water suspended.
-Some lifting of these restrictions expected in late May.
+Zero also for general security in 2019/20 and all carryover water was fully suspended.

 Last general security allocation made in August 2017.